 Tha Pai Memorial Bridge and Pai Canyon

-During the day we hired a scooter and journeyed to the Tha Pai Memorial Bridge and Pai Canyon.
-These destinations were 8 and 10km south of Pai respectively.
+During the day we hired a scooter and journeyed to the Tha Pai Memorial Bridge and Pai Canyon, south of Pai.
 The bridge was constructed to enable the Japanese Army to reach Mae Hong Son and attack Burma during WWII.
-I learned that after the war Japanese soldiers burnt the bridge down, however, the locals rebuilt it.
-Further, there are numerous rice fields encompassing the bridge, producing a superb light green backdrop.
-Pai Canyon, also known as Kong Lan, is a unique geological area caused by extensive erosion.
-The chiseled narrow ledges of the Canyon have 30-metre deep cliff drops.
-In addition, slender walkways offer magnificent views of the mountainous valleys and landscapes.
+After the war Japanese soldiers burnt the bridge down, however, the locals rebuilt it.
+There are numerous rice fields encompassing the bridge, producing a superb light green backdrop.
+Pai Canyon, known as Kong Lan, is a unique geological area caused by extensive erosion.
+The narrow ledges of the Canyon have 30-metre deep cliff drops and offer magnificent views of the mountainous valleys and landscapes.

 Santichon Village and Yun Lai Viewpoint

 In the afternoon we stopped at Santichon Village and Yun Lai Viewpoint around 6km west of Pai.
 Santichon is a Yunnanese village selling traditional food, tea, herbs, medicines and handicrafts in houses built from straw.
-I believe the population is around 2000, a mixture of Yunnanese, hill tribes and nationalist Chinese soldiers.
-Yun Lai Viewpoint showcases the amazing nature around Pai: dense woodland, wild flowers, rubber fields and commanding mountains.
-We reached the elevated Yun Lai by continuing the road from Santichon through Lisu tribe settlements.
+Apparently the population is around 2000, a mixture of Yunnanese, hill tribes and nationalist Chinese soldiers.
+Yun Lai Viewpoint showcases amazing nature around Pai: dense woodland, wild flowers, rubber fields and commanding mountains.
+We reached Yun Lai by continuing the road from Santichon through Lisu villages.
 There were pavilions, a bamboo viewing deck and Chinese tea shops with souvenirs for sale.
-I thoroughly enjoyed these experiences and recommend visiting both.

 The first temple we explored was Wat Luang in the town centre.
 Although not as ancient as others in Pai, I felt Wat Luang was intriguing and alluring.
 The viharn is wooden, in front of which stands a sitting Buddha.
 Additionally, a White chedi, with an umbrella shaped top, gilded in Gold lies adjacent.
 I later discovered that umbrella shaped tops are a common feature of Shan style temples.
 Wat Luang provided exquisite photos and due to the tranquil setting, I really sensed a meditative atmosphere.